 - a.
-Depending upon the length of appointment, the ADOF may request that the Department Chair/Program Director submit a position description and a search plan (e.g., position description, advertisement copy, timeline for the search, and search process) before approving the ATE. - b.
-The Chair and delegated department members will interview all one-year hires.
-The Chair should consult with the ADOF before making an offer.
-It is not necessary for the ADOF to interview candidates for part-time or one-year positions. - c.
+Depending upon the length of appointment, the ADOF for Diversity and Faculty Affairs may request that the Department Chair/Program Director submit a position description and a search plan (e.g., position description, advertisement copy, timeline for the search, and search process) before approving the ATE. - b.
+The Department Chair/Program Director and delegated department/program members will interview all one-year hires.
+The Chair should consult with the ADOF for Diversity and Faculty Affairs before making an offer.
+It is not necessary for the ADOF for Diversity and Faculty Affairs to interview candidates for parttime or one-year positions. - c.
 In the case of multiple-year contingent appointments where there are travel costs associated with the campus visit, Departments/Programs will bring their top choice to campus first.
 If this person is suitable, an offer can be made.
-If this person is not suitable, a second candidate may be brought in. - Contact the DOF/VPAA Office to schedule appointments for interviews with the ADOF (x 5705). - PLEASE SECURE THE APPOINTMENTS BEFORE DETERMINING THE CANDIDATE'S ITINERARY APPOINTMENT TIMES ARE LIMITED. - Email the complete dossier to the ADOF Office including: cover letter, CVs, supporting letters, and the itinerary. - Follow the Guidelines for Recruitment above. - d.
-The Chair, after consulting with the ADOF, will make an offer and negotiate salary with the finalist.
+If this person is not suitable, a second candidate may be brought in. - Contact the DOF/VPAA Office to schedule appointments for interviews with the ADOF for Diversity and Faculty Affairs (x 5705).

+- PLEASE SECURE THE APPOINTMENTS BEFORE DETERMINING THE CANDIDATE'S ITINERARY APPOINTMENT TIMES ARE LIMITED. - Email the complete dossier to the DOF/VPAA Office including: cover letter, CVs, supporting letters, and the itinerary. - Follow the Guidelines for Recruitment above. - d.
+The College is required to comply with federal regulations regarding the employment status of faculty members and, to that end, all faculty members must be legally authorized to work at Skidmore College.
+The College will support employment-based visa petitions (typically H-1B visa petitions) for qualifying international faculty who are offered multiple-year contingent appointments.
+However, the College does not support employment-based visa petitions for one-year or part-time appointments.
+Please note that it is illegal to ask candidates questions about citizenship or birthplace; however, it is legal to ask candidates if they have a legal right to work in the United States (see table of "Lawful and Unlawful Pre-Employment Inquiries" below). - e.
+The Chair, after consulting with the ADOF for Diversity and Faculty Affairs, will make an offer and negotiate salary with the finalist.
 Once the candidate has accepted the offer, the Department Chair must then contact Human Resources to initiate the background check and then complete a Contract Request Form, which will prompt the creation of the contract letter.
-The contract letter will then be prepared by the DOF/VPAA Office and will be sent by the ADOF in consultation with the Department Chair.
+The contract letter will then be prepared by the DOF/VPAA Office and will be sent by the ADOF for Diversity and Faculty Affairs in consultation with the Department Chair.

-D. Diversity in Hiring: Strategic Considerations1
+D. Diversity in Hiring: Strategic Considerations